U.S. Army Reserve-Puerto Rico, Change of Responsibility

 |0

-This work, U.S. Army Reserve-Puerto Rico, Change of Responsibility [Image 4 of 4], by SGT Katherine Ramos Muniz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Reserve-Puerto Rico, Change of Responsibility, by SGT Katherine Ramos Muniz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT